 A practical way of using origami to learn mathematics in a fun and playful way is already being carried out in some schools in Japan, where children learn the main geometric polyhedral figures with origami.
 It is really fun.
 My kids for example, after making all those figures and creating all those new brain connections, they can spend hours building many more figures from those basic patterns.

 In the FUN MATH/ Geometry/ Polyhedra with Origami course all these basic figures are collected.
 It is a way to share with the world new ways of learning that give very good results and help to develop and create new talents.
 It is a privilege to have access to something so exclusive and unique that is only developed in schools in Japan.
 You can download the free PDF of the course here.

-More about origami and origami projects at JAPANESE ART and CULTURE for CHILDREN BOOK.
-Vol I among many other projects like this one of Japanese Architecture (Tokyo Tower made of paper).
+More about origami and origami projects at 101 Creativity Projects.
+Vol. I among many other projects like this one of Japanese Architecture (Tokyo Tower made of paper).